Fritz Fabritius: Arrest and rehabilitation

 For the next few years, with his career effectively having ended, he played no role besides being rehabilitated by Andreas Schmidt.
 He lived on an estate in Jaszczurowa, which is near Bielsko.
 After the war, he was sent to the Deggendorf internment camp, but was rehabilitated before a court in Nuremberg.
 He spent the last few years of his life in the "Transylvanian Home" in Rimsting, where he died.

 Personal life

 While serving in the Uhlan regiment, Fabritius met Hermine Promper in Stockerau.
-He married Promper in 1907, when he had moved to the reserves.
+He married Promper in 1907, after he had moved to the reserves.